Eating Local and In Season: A Farmers’ Market Guide

-For the full list, download our free Farmer's Market Guide.
+For the full list, download our free Farmers’ Market Guide.

-Supporting your local farmer’s market on a regular basis is important for four major reasons:
+Supporting your local farmers’ market on a regular basis is important for four major reasons:

-1) You’re investing directly into the community.
+1. You’re investing directly in your community.

-2) You’re getting a higher nutritional value from your produce.
+2. You’re getting a higher nutritional value from your produce.

 Freshly picked produce, such as apples or kale, contain high amounts of vitamins C, E, A and B, nutrients we need to stay healthy and full of energy.
-In addition, these farm fresh goods are free of exposure to artificial lights and temperature changes that can decrease nutritional value during transport from a farm to grocery shelves.
+In addition, these farm-fresh goods are free from exposure to artificial lights and temperature changes that can decrease nutritional value during transport from a farm to grocery shelves.
 Locally produced fruits and vegetables are also free of added chemicals that keep produce “fresh” during transportation and then beyond to stay looking fresh in the store.

-3) You’re practicing sustainability.
+3. You’re practicing sustainability.

 Food travels an average of 1,500 miles before it ends up on your plate.
-Agribusinesses utilize a great amount of natural resources to transport food, including the fossil fuels emitted in transport, extra packaging, and agricultural products that can be toxic to the earth’s soil.
+Agribusinesses use a great amount of natural resources to transport food, including the fossil fuels emitted in transport, extra packaging, and agricultural-preservation products that can be toxic to the earth’s soil.
 By relying more on local farms, you are eating food that has traveled a shorter distance, thus supporting more eco-friendly and sustainable farming practices.

 When it comes to minimizing your carbon footprint, there are many ways that a commitment to your local farm and organic growing processes can help!
-Small local farms tend to use certified organic practices that reduce the amount of pesticides and chemicals that pollute soil and water.
+Small local farms tend to use certified-organic practices that reduce the amount of pesticides and chemicals that pollute soil and water.
 Many farms also minimize the amount of waste and pollution with on-site composting.

-A farmer’s market is also a great place to pick up freshly cut flowers or plants, acting as natural air purifiers that can enhance your health and home.
+A farmers’ market is also a great place to pick up freshly cut flowers or plants, acting as natural air purifiers that can enhance your health and home.

-Local farming is transforming our health and our community.
+Local farming transforms our health and communities.